 - What are the dependencies?
 Another question you should get answered: Are there external factors that influence individual milestones or the duration of project development?
 For example, important upcoming conferences, decisions at board level, the launch of a central advertising campaign, etc.?

-- Who takes over the final approval?
-Who is the "owner" of the project?
+- Who takes over the final release?
+Who is the "owner:in" of the project?
 How is liability regulated in the event of damage?
-It's also important to know exactly who is responsible for which content area on the client side.
+It is also important to know exactly who is responsible for which content area on the client side.
 Working in a team is great.
 But working with a team where everyone thinks they are the central key figure is a nightmare.

 - Are there unknown stakeholders?
-Who are the people not present at the briefing but whom you should know?
-We are talking here about the dreaded absent management who bursts in at the last minute with a series of "proposals" to which no one on their side is able to say "no".
-If you've already experienced such situations, you'll prepare yourself even better and with even more questions in the future.
+That is, those who are not present at the briefing but whom you should know?
+We are talking here about the dreaded absentee executive who bursts in at the last minute with a set of "proposals" to which no one at their site is in a position to say "no." If you've already encountered such situations, you'll be even better prepared in the future, and with even more questions.

 Here are a few more tips to make your briefing as detailed as possible.
 Because how good your final project plan will be depends on it one-to-one:

 - Design draft: The first stage of presenting a design proposal is as much about asking as many questions and gathering as much information as possible.
 Once you have a solid idea of what kind of business and what kind of website is required, you put together a draft or design proposal.
 Make sure the following points are also included.